monishap123/mlhc2020/README.md

 <a name="data"></a>
 ## 3. Datasets: ##
 You will need the below datasets to run the code in this repository:
-1. MIMIC III: We use the MIMIC dataset from the Li et al. paper.
+1. MIMIC III: We use the MIMIC dataset from the Li et al. paper (check the References section below for more info).
 This is our train dataset
 2. CASI: We use the CASI datasets from https://conservancy.umn.edu/handle/11299/137703.
 This is our test dataset
 3. UMLS: We use the UMLS map to map longforms in the MIMIC III dataset to clinical concepts